ltdrdata/ComfyUI-Manager/README.md

   * The selected snapshot file is saved in `ComfyUI-Manager/startup-scripts/restore-snapshot.json`, and upon restarting ComfyUI, the snapshot is applied and then deleted.

 ![model-install-dialog](misc/snapshot.jpg)

+## cm-cli: command line tools for power user
+* A tool is provided that allows you to use the features of ComfyUI-Manager without running ComfyUI.
+* For more details, please refer to the [cm-cli documentation](docs/en/cm-cli.md).

 ## How to register your custom node into ComfyUI-Manager